ivanmanan/Linux-Tools/emacs/README.md

 is an LTS release.

 ## TODO: Converting Emacs to a full-fledged IDE
-* Jump to class definition - consider dumb-jump or imenu - https://www.emacswiki.org/emacs/JumpToDefinition
+* Jump to class definition - etags
-* Enable Emacs to suggest the available methods of a class for both C++ and JavaScript - consider company mode instead of auto-complete
+* Enable Emacs to suggest the available methods of a class for both C++ and JavaScript - consider company mode instead of auto-complete; also display in minibuffer available methods
-* Google Search "Emacs and intellisense" to find customizations to make Emacs as good as VS Code
+* Google Search "Emacs and intellisense" to find customizations to make Emacs as good as VS Code - this needs to replace autofill
-* Make DART mode work in Emacs
 * After all implementations, make sure to push `~/.emacs.d/init.el` and `~/.emacs.d/elpa` into the GitHub repository as backup.